 Linda Walton, MSN, RN, CENP, is chief nursing officer (CNO) and senior vice president of nursing at Cleveland Clinic Indian River.
 In her role, a position she has held since March 2017, Walton leads, coordinates and oversees nursing operations for the 332-bed, not-for-profit hospital, located in Vero Beach, Fla.
 She is responsible for developing the nursing and clinical strategy, establishing nursing standards of practice, managing clinical operations, and ensuring regulatory compliance and patient safety.
 Walton’s rich career history encompasses nearly 40 years in the nursing profession – including almost a decade in CNO roles and 20 years as a commissioned officer for the United States Army Nurse Corps.

 She began her nursing journey as a clinical nurse at Letterman Army Medical Center in San Francisco.
 She worked her way up the professional ladder through various management and leadership positions at 121 Army Hospital in Seoul, Korea; Keller Army Community Hospital in West Point, New York; Reynolds Army Community Hospital in Fort Sill, Okla.; Darnall Army Community Hospital in Fort Hood, Texas; and, the 21st Combat Support Hospital (Operation Iraqi Freedom) in Mosul, Iraq.
-Walton is certified in executive nursing practice and actively involved in several professional organizations, such as the American Organization of Nurse Executives.
+Walton is certified in executive nursing practice and actively involved in several professional organizations, such as the American Organization for Nursing Leadership.
 She holds a bachelor’s and master’s degree in nursing and is currently enrolled in the Doctorate of Nursing Practice program at the University of Central Florida.